HadasAdam/MusiMatch/README.md

 where we can monitor the user data and even create various statistics that can be used by us in the future for optimization.

-Preseted By: Eyal Levi, Hadas Adam, Inon Barber, Liam Golan and Yonatan Shuster.
+Preseted By: Eyal Levi, Hadas Adam, Inon Barber, Liam Golan and Yonatan Schuster.